alabiibrahim/Real_Time_Fraud_Detection_System/README.md

 ## Challenges & Solution

 **Challenge**
-- After creating a kafka, and docker containers I started live stream and noticed it takes 7-8 hrs to send 280,000 data, with that math, It's certain to achieve the full sending of 6m+ rows data will take 7-8 days.
+- The data pipeline processing performance was terrible and I noticed it takes 7-8 hrs to send 280,000 data, with that math, It's certain to achieve the full sending of 6m+ rows data will take 7-8 days maiking the project goal impossible.

 **Solution**
+- Instead of sending data rows by rows, I did a batch processing.
+- Made changes to the chunk size to balance memory usage.
+- Lastly, I noticed the timer is also contributing to this so i reduced it from 0.1 seconds to 0.001 seconds.

+**Result**
-- I went through the code and noticed the timer to send each rows lapses on 1sec per row.
-I fix that by rewriting/resetting it to millisecond per row.
-What was predict to take 7-8 days of streaming,  now takes less than 2 hrs without breakages or data loss.
+- What was predicted to take 7-8 days before data fully sent now takes less than 2hrs.
+95% improvement.
+- Increased in data transmission of 35k rows per hour to 50k rows per minutes.
+85% transmission speed.
+- Real time fraud detection was successfully enabled.